jdoles/ZabbixChecks/Readme.md

 A collection of various host checks for Zabbix.
 ## General Assumptions
 The following assumptions are made for Windows agent installations.
+### Zabbix Version
+Refer to each check for the test version.
 ### File Locations
 Installation path: c:\Program Files\Zabbix